Soccer-Without spectators, Indonesia holds rematch between clubs involved in deadly stampede

-JAKARTA, April 11 (Reuters) - The rematch of an Indonesian soccer game that ended in one of the world's worst stadium stampedes last year began on Tuesday night with no spectators present, officials said.
+JAKARTA, April 11 (Reuters) - The rematch of an Indonesian soccer game that ended in one of the world's worst stadium stampedes last year was played on Tuesday with no spectators present.

-Fierce rivals Persebaya and Arema FC last met in October 2022, when their match ended in a crush in which 135 people were killed.
-Many died as they fled for the exits after police fired tear gas into the crowd - a crowd control measure banned by world soccer's governing body FIFA.
+Fierce rivals Persebaya and Arema FC last met in October 2022 when the match ended in a crush in which 135 people were killed.
+Many died as they fled for the exits after police fired tear gas into the crowd - a control measure banned by world soccer's governing body FIFA.

 "The match is without spectators, according to the permit issued by police," Persebaya said on its Instagram account.